AviatrixSystems/Docs/HowTos/iam_policies.rst

 .. note::
    Please ensure that IAM policies are consistent across all AWS accounts that the Controllers and Gateways are located in.

 Updating the IAM policies with the latest one is done by replacing them.
-Follow these steps to update IAM policies **for each AWS account** that you setup in the Controller.
+Follow these steps to update IAM policies **for each AWS account** that you set up in the Controller.
 Start with your `primary account <onboarding_faq.html#what-is-the-aviatrix-primary-access-account>`__ (the account you set up during onboarding) and then on to each `secondary account <aviatrix_account.html#setup-additional-access-account-for-aws-cloud>`_ if there is any.

 Steps
 ^^^^^